Skip to content

 Photophobia management runs on several tracks at once.
 Most of the work is on the underlying condition: migraine prevention reduces ictal photophobia; concussion rehab typically improves it over months; dry-eye treatment improves the ocular-surface contribution.
 A few interventions work on the symptom directly.

 FL-41 tinted lenses are the longest-studied option for migraine-related photophobia.
 FL-41 is a rose-tinted spectacle coating originally developed in the late 1980s to reduce sensitivity to fluorescent lighting; it absorbs primarily in the 480–520 nm band — overlapping the spectrum implicated in the non-image-forming pathway.
-The seminal trial was Good and colleagues' 1991 study in Headache of 20 children with migraine, which reported a reduction in attack frequency from about 6.2 to 1.6 per month with FL-41 lenses (Good, Taylor & Mortimer, 1991).
-FL-41 has also been studied in benign essential blepharospasm with reduction in light-triggered spasms.
+The seminal trial was Good and colleagues' 1991 study in Headache of 20 children with migraine, which compared a rose-coloured tint (the tint FL-41 is modelled on) against a density-matched blue tint and reported that mean attack frequency fell from about 6.2 to 1.6 per month in the rose-tint group, while the blue-tint group showed no sustained improvement (Good, Taylor & Mortimer, 1991).6 FL-41 has also been studied in benign essential blepharospasm with reduction in light-triggered spasms.
 We don't sell glasses; we mention FL-41 because it is the option a neuro-ophthalmologist or headache specialist is most likely to bring up, and patients deserve to know it exists.

 A few practical others, less research-based but with broader clinical consensus: